avabpro/WetSloth/README.md

 Null Hypothesis 1: Artists/groups have greater than a 10% chance of creating more than one Top 10 hit

-Hypothesis 2: Within the categories of nouns, verbs & adjectvices, the most popular words within top 10 hit song titles are nouns
+Hypothesis 2: Among the most popular song titles within top 10 hit song titles, the majority of them are about women Based on created gender dictionary for project: (she/her/woman/women/gal/girl/chick/lady/ladies) VS (he/his/man/men/pal/guy/dude/gentleman/gentlemen)

-Null Hypothesis 2: Within the categories of nouns, verbs & adjectvices, the most popular words within top 10 hit song titles are NOT nouns
+Null Hypothesis 2: Among the most popular song titles within top 10 hit song titles, the majority of them are about men

 Hypothesis 3: The likelihood of solo artists making a top 10 hit is greater than the likelihood of of groups making a top 10 hit